About John Buckley

 All images are the copyright of John Buckley.
 All rights reserved.

 I have been a photographer since a Kodak Instamatic was given to me as a child.
-Serious about photography as a teenager, by college the fixation cooled, as I put all my energy into becoming a writer.
-Many years later, when my family and I began spending summers in one of the most picturesque valleys in the west, this early love was rekindled, and seeking a simple high quality tool, I reached for a Leica.
+Serious about photography as a teenager, by college the fixation had cooled, as I put all my energy into becoming a writer.
+Many years later, when my family and I began spending summers in one of the most picturesque valleys in the American West, this early love was rekindled, and seeking a simple high quality tool, I reached for a Leica.

 Over the years, I’ve written about punk rock (in the late ‘70s/early ‘80s for Rolling Stone, Village Voice, Soho Weekly News, and NY Rocker), worked in senior roles in three presidential campaigns, held executive positions in large corporations, and also written three acclaimed novels – Family Politics, Statute of Limitations, and The Geography Lesson, as well as a bestselling business book, The Business of Happiness by Ted Leonsis with John Buckley.
-My fourth novel, Not A Pretty Picture, is circulating among publishers as this site is launched.

 Many of the jobs I've held demanded an extroverted personality -- being a spokesman in the chaos of a political campaign, interviewing bands fresh off the stage, maneuvering inside the tumult of big companies.
 But even as I thrive in cities, crowds, noise, color, the moments that mean the most to me, the ones that are most fulfilling, are the quiet ones – working on a book, hiking in mountains, alone together with my wife and son.
 I think this introverted sensibility both shapes and is reflected in the pictures here.